autodesk-platform-services/aps-model-properties.powershell/models/README.md

 ### Step 4: Get the tip version URNs for the uploaded models

 In order to build an index you will need the URNs of the files you have just uploaded.
-The [ForgeCLI](../src/ForgeCLI.psd1) script module contains various cmdlets which call the Forge Data Management API.
+The [APSCLI](../src/APSCLI.psd1) script module contains various cmdlets which call the APS Data Management API.
 The example below shows how they can be used to get the version URNs of the files uploaded in the previous step.
 </br>
 </br>